teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 If all states have a failing default transition, this state machine SHOULD be omitted to save space.

-### Deterministic Finite Automaton (DFA) group starting states
+### Deterministic Finite Automaton (DFA) group start states

 When the tokenizer is inside a group with the `AdvanceByCharacter` flag set, it used to repeatedly run the DFA at the start of each character, until it can match either the group's end token, or the start of a nested group.
 This is very inefficient, because it can lead to characters being processed multiple times.
 To improve this, we can add extra states to the DFA that will only match the tokens are looking for when inside a group, and start from there.

-This state machine contains `groupCount` entries of type `state_t` that specify the starting state of the DFA when the tokenizer is inside a group.
+This state machine contains `groupCount` entries of type `state_t` that specify the start state of the DFA when the tokenizer is inside a group.

-If tokenizing all groups starts at the DFA's regular initial state, this state machine SHOULD be omitted to save space.
+If tokenizing all groups starts at the DFA's regular start state, this state machine SHOULD be omitted to save space.

-If a group has a non-default starting state, tokenizers MAY assume that any group start token they match will be allowed to nest inside the group, and skip checking the _GroupNesting_ table.
+If a group has a non-default start state, tokenizers MAY assume that any group start token they match will be allowed to nest inside the group, and skip checking the _GroupNesting_ table.

 ### LR(1) state machine